ryancybul/FindFriends/README.md

 # FindFriends

-## This site is still under construction.
+## This project is still under construction.